S3ler/nRF24MSR/README.md

 The second limitations exist because the modules' maximum payload length is 32 bytes.
 When we want so send more then 32 bytes we need an additional protocol like this.

 This library implements a protocol providing 5 bytes long adress (nRF_address) and a maximum payload size (maxPayloadLength) which can be configured (depend on how much RAM you can provide), per default the maximum payload size is set to 57 bytes.
+You have to notice that we do not use dynamic payload sizes our message are always 32 byte long.
+The real length is shown in the length field (byte 0).

 nRF_address (5 bytes):